BAK2K3/hard-drivers/README.md

 * **Business Goals**:
     * Convey company ethos.
     * Sell the brand.
-    * Convince customer to engage with company.
+    * Convince user to engage with company.
     * Be transparent about cost, services, and purpose.

 ### Enquire Page

-* Allows customer to submit enquiry by providing a small amount of information.
+* Allows user to submit enquiry by providing a small amount of information.
 * Offers a simple and intuitive method of enquiring.
 * Uses a user-friendly interface.
-* The feeling of achieving a lot from a small amount of input from the customer.
+* The feeling of achieving a lot from a small amount of input from the user.
 * **User Goals**:
     * A simple an intuitive form of communication.
     * Feel like little information needed to instigate engagement.
     * A positive user experience during form filling.
 * **Business Goals**:
     * Instigate engagement.
-    * Obtain customer information to proceed with service.
+    * Obtain user information to proceed with service.

 ### Packages Page

 > **A Discussion on Informational Architecture**
 >
->As a Business, Hard Drivers would primarily make the most amount of profit from the additional services provided on top of the custom build computers.
+>As a Business, Hard Drivers would profit most from the additional services provided on top of the custom built computers.
->As such, **an additional page was initially planned called _"Packages"_**, which provided the customer with a detailed breakdown of the additional services
+>As such, **an additional page was initially planned called _"Packages"_**, which provided the user with a detailed breakdown of the additional services
 >they could purchase in conjunction with their new computer.
 This can be seen from the original wireframe designs.
 >
->After reviewing the original plans and wireframes, and after additional consideration, **it was considered that this information in isolation appeared to be quite _content thin_**,
+>After considering the implementation of this page, **it was decided that seperating this information into an individual page would result in an _empty_ and _isolated_ page**.
->and could potentially make having a separate page for this content feel empty and isolated.
-In addition to this, it would be entirely possible for a customer to visit the _"Home"_ page,
+>In addition to this, it would be entirely possible for a user to visit the _"Home"_ page, engage with the site immediately, and forgo this page entirely.
->engage with the site immediately as intended, and forgo this page entirely.
-Given this information is integral for the business, consideration needed to be made as to
+>Given this information is integral to the business, consideration needed to be made as to where this content could be added.
->where this content could be added.
-Having this information appear on the _"Home"_ page would defer from its minimalistic design and intention, and could potentially feel like
+>Having this information appear on the _"Home"_ page would divert from its intention, and minimalistic design, and and could potentially feel ebrasive to a user.
+Considering the intention, context, and grouping of information on the _"About"_ page,
->over-selling from a customer perspective, and considering the intention, context, and grouping of information on the _"About"_ page, it was decided that the _"Packages"_ information would
+>it was decided that the _"Packages"_ information in its entiritey would overload this page with information.
->overload this page or side-track its intention.
 >
 >From a business perspective, **this information needed to be accessible and hard to miss**.
-However, as a consumer, you would not want to be over-burdened with aggressive overselling.
+However, as a user, you would not want to be over-burdened with aggressive overselling.
->The positioning of this information needed to be relevant, compliment the flow and structure of the other pages, along with their features and content, and needed to fulfil its business purpose
+>The positioning of this information needed to be relevant, compliment the flow and structure of the other pages, along with their respective features and content, and needed to fulfil its business purpose
 >of being a mandatory part of the selling process, without being intrusive.
 >
->A work-around to this was explored, and has been considered for implementation, whereby the _"Packages"_ page is removed entirely, and reference can be made in the _"About"_ page, under Cost,
+>The solution to this was to **remove the _"Packages"_ page entirely**, and **implement references to the packages in the _"About"_ page and _"Enquire"_ page.** In the _"About"_ page, under Cost,
->to additional services being provided.
-This reference will link to a modal whereby the content initially planned for the _"Packages"_ page is displayed.
+>the packages can be referenced, **linking to a modal whereby the content initially planned for the _"Packages"_ page is displayed**.
 In doing this, the services can be subtly referenced,
 >without being intrusive, and can provide the user with the additional information if they request it.
-Furthermore, in the _"Enquire"_ page, under the _"Packages"_ section, the decision has been made
+Furthermore, **in the _"Enquire"_ page, under the _"Packages"_ section**, the decision has been made
->to ensure no package is preselected, and to provide a link to the same modal as previously referenced.
+>to ensure no package is preselected, and to **provide a link to the same modal as previously referenced**.
 In doing so, the user must engage with this aspect of the sales process, fulfilling the business need,
->however is not obliged to delve into the additional information if they do not wish to do so, which would potentially fulfil the customer need of not being overwhelmed with information unnecessarily.
+>hand fulfilling the user requirement of not being overwhelmed with information unnecessarily.

 ## 4. Skeleton

 ### Wireframes

-Due to the resolution of the wireframe documents, it is recommended that these PDFs are downloaded, rather than using GitHub's native PDF viewer.
+Due to the resolution of the wireframe documents, it is recommended that these PDFs are downloaded to be viewed in the browser, rather than using GitHub's native PDF viewer.

 * Header/Footer Wireframe: [Version 1](./assets/wireframes/header-footer-wireframe.pdf) | [Version 2](./assets/wireframes/header-footer-wireframe-v2.pdf)
 * Home (Index) Page Wireframe: [Version 1](./assets/wireframes/index-wireframe.pdf)